Samreay/Samreay/content/reviews/lightblade/index.md

 ---
 title:  "A review of Zamil Akhtar's Lightblade"
-short_title: "Lightblade"
-description: "Progression fantasy, inception/matrix themes mixed in with some hints of Indo-Persian mythology."
-long_description: "The world of dreams are filled with twists and turns, and the plot of this book is no exception.
-Add in a light based magic system, and it can be pretty fun."
+description: "Progression fantasy, inception/matrix themes mixed in with some hints of Indo-Persian mythology.
+The world of dreams are filled with twists and turns, and the plot of this book is no exception."
 date: 2022-06-05
 categories: [reviews]
 review: C